The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 These states also allow you to start a Series LLC for added liability protection.

-The downsides of starting an LLC include:
+The downsides of starting a real estate LLC include:

 • You need to pay self-employment taxes.